Strong Passwords: Take It Up a Notch or Two!

 » Link to MyAccount for resetting your network password now.
 Note that Brown's network password requirements are detailed in the Password Settings section of MyAccount.

-» See also the Computing Passwords Policy and CIS's Password FAQ.
+» See also the Computing Passwords Policy.

 1. Dictionary Attack: An attack that tries all of the phrases or words in a dictionary, trying to crack a password or key.
 A dictionary attack uses a predefined list of words compared to a brute force attack that tries all possible combinations. (from SANS.org)